wrahool/wrahool.github.io/_pages/about.md

   - /about.html
 ---

-<p>I am a PhD candidate at the <a href="https://www.asc.upenn.edu" target="_blank">Annenberg School for Communication </a> of the <a href="http://www.upenn.edu" target="_blank">University of Pennsylvania </a>. </p>
+I am a PhD candidate at the <a href="https://www.asc.upenn.edu" target="_blank">Annenberg School for Communication </a> of the <a href="http://www.upenn.edu" target="_blank">University of Pennsylvania </a>.
-								<p>I am advised by <a href="https://www.asc.upenn.edu/node/648" target="_blank">Dr. Sandra Gonzalez-Bailon </a>, and am a member of the <a href="http://dimenet.asc.upenn.edu/" target="_blank">DiMeNet research lab </a> and the <a href="https://www.asc.upenn.edu/research/working-groups/democracy-information-group" target="_blank">DIG working group.</a></p>
+I am advised by <a href="https://www.asc.upenn.edu/node/648" target="_blank">Dr. Sandra Gonzalez-Bailon </a>, and am a member of the <a href="http://dimenet.asc.upenn.edu/" target="_blank">DiMeNet research lab </a> and the <a href="https://www.asc.upenn.edu/research/working-groups/democracy-information-group" target="_blank">DIG working group.</a>
-								<p>My area of research, broadly construed, is computational social science.
+My area of research, broadly construed, is computational social science.
 To learn more, check out the <a href="#research"> Research </a> section.
-								<p>My interest in the field of computational social science stems largely from my love for Isaac Asimov's <i>Foundation</i> trilogy from a very young age.
-As a result, I generally tend to ponder ways in which large scale social phenomena can be usefully and formally modeled. </p>
+My interest in the field of computational social science stems largely from my love for Isaac Asimov's <i>Foundation</i> trilogy from a very young age.
+As a result, I generally tend to ponder ways in which large scale social phenomena can be usefully and formally modeled.
-								<p> I completed my Bachelor of Engineering degree in Computer Science, and a Master of Science degree in Mathematics, from <a href="https://www.bits-pilani.ac.in/" target = "_blank"> BITS Pilani </a>, India.
-As part of my PhD program, I completed a Master of Arts degree in Communication from Penn. </p>
+I completed my Bachelor of Engineering degree in Computer Science, and a Master of Science degree in Mathematics, from <a href="https://www.bits-pilani.ac.in/" target = "_blank"> BITS Pilani </a>, India.
+As part of my PhD program, I completed a Master of Arts degree in Communication from Penn.
-								<p>I make up for not being very physically active by watching sports.
+I make up for not being very physically active by watching sports.
 I follow  <a href="http://formula1.com/" target="_blank">Formula 1</a>, and am a supporter of <a href="https://www.arsenal.com/" target="_blank">Arsenal Football Club</a>.
-Yes, it's football, not soccer.</p>
+Yes, it's football, not soccer.
-								<p>I love to read, write, and think, not necessarily in that order.</p>
+I love to read, write, and think, not necessarily in that order.

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.